renansantiago/android-mvvm-modular/README.md

-Laboratory project for architecture, language, modularization and auxiliary libs tests, with the intention of being a scaffold for scalable projects.
+Laboratory project for architecture, language, modularization and auxiliary libs tests,
+with a focus on scalability, performance and testability.

 To run Unit Tests with Fastlane run "fastlane test".